halaoner/yarowa-demo/README.md

 # Introduction

-This repository is consisted of a demo FastAPI web application running in a Kubernetes cluster.
+This repository consists of a demo FastAPI web application running in a Kubernetes cluster.

 ## Simplifield Project Structure